cran-task-views/WebTechnologies/WebTechnologies.md

   aimed particularly at the 'Wikimedia' "production" wikis, such as 'Wikipedia'.

-- `r pkg("rerddap")`: A generic R client to interact with any ERDDAP instance, which is a special case of OPeNDAP (<https://en.wikipedia.org/wiki/OPeNDAP>), or *Open-source Project for a Network Data Access Protocol*.
+- `r pkg("rerddap")`: A generic R client to interact with any ERDDAP instance, which is a special case of [OPeNDAP](https://en.wikipedia.org/wiki/OPeNDAP), or *Open-source Project for a Network Data Access Protocol*.
   Allows user to swap out the base URL to use any ERDDAP instance.